Step 3. Select Protection Group Type

 At the Type step of the wizard, select the type of the protection group.

 You can add a Microsoft failover cluster to a protection group based on Microsoft Active Directory objects only.
-To do this, you must select the Microsoft Active Directory objects option and then add a cluster account or an AD object containing this account at the Active Directory step of the wizard.
+To do this, you must select the Microsoft Active Directory objects option and then add a failover cluster account or an AD object containing this account at the Active Directory step of the wizard.

 You can select one of the following types:

 - Individual computers — select this option if you want to define a static protection scope by adding specific computers to the protection group.
 This option is recommended for smaller environments that do not have Microsoft Active Directory deployed.

-- Microsoft Active Directory objects — select this option if you want to add to the protection group one or several Active Directory objects: entire domain, container, organization unit, group, computer or cluster.
-Protection groups that include Active Directory containers and/or organization units are dynamic in their nature.
-If a new computer is added to a container or organization unit that you have specified in the protection group settings, during the next rescan session, Veeam Backup & Replication will discover this computer and (optionally) deploy Veeam Agent on this computer.
+- Microsoft Active Directory objects — select this option if you want to add to the protection group one or several Active Directory objects: entire domain, container, organizational unit, group, computer or failover cluster.
+Protection groups that include Active Directory containers and/or organizational units are dynamic in their nature.
+If a new computer is added to a container or organizational unit that you have specified in the protection group settings, during the next rescan session, Veeam Backup & Replication will discover this computer and (optionally) deploy Veeam Agent on this computer.

 - Computers from CSV file — select this option if you want to add to the protection scope computers listed in a CSV file that resides in a local folder on the backup server or in a network shared folder.
 As well as protection groups that include Active Directory containers, protection groups of this type are also dynamic.
 If a new computer appears in a CSV file after the protection job is created, within the next rescan session, Veeam Backup & Replication will automatically update the protection group settings to include the added computer.
-With this option selected, you will pass to the CSV File step of the wizard.